Gladstone Branch: Description

-Just west of Summit, the Morristown Line separates and the line curves left at the Summit substation before entering New Providence.
-After New Providence, the line passes its first grade crossing at a 4 way intersection of Central Avenue and Livingston Avenue.
-This crossing is one of the few 4 way crossing along NJ Transit rail lines.
+Just west of Summit, the Morristown Line separates.
+The Gladstone Branch curves left at the Summit substation before entering New Providence.
+After New Providence, the line passes its first grade crossing at a 4-way intersection of Central Avenue and Livingston Avenue.
+This crossing is one of the few 4-way crossings along NJ Transit rail lines.
 The line then continues, crossing Foley Place and entering Murray Hill station.
 At Murray Hill, the track splits in two to allow eastbound trains and westbound to pass each other, since most of the line is single tracked.
 There is a wooden plank at Murray Hill to allow passengers on westbound trains to get off before the eastbound train arrives on the track closest to the station platform.
 Schedules are timed for a convenient meetup at Murray Hill.
 After Murray Hill, the line passes three more grade crossings: at Warner Field Path, at Union Avenue, and at Snyder Avenue.
-There used to be a siding for the general Chemical Company plant just west of the Snyder Avenue crossing, but this was removed between 2018 and 2019.
+There used to be a siding for the General Chemical Company plant just west of the Snyder Avenue crossing, but this was removed between 2018 and 2019.

 The line crosses Plainfield Avenue and enters Berkeley Heights station, which also contains a siding for parking equipment.
 The line then continues and crosses the Passaic River a second time and enters Morris County.

 There are three stations in Long Hill Township.
 The first is Gillette station.
 After Gillette, the line crosses Morristown Road and enters Stirling station.
-At Stirling, the track splits in two, to again allow eastbound and westbound trains to pass each other.
+At Stirling, the track splits in two, again to allow eastbound and westbound trains to pass each other.
 The line also crosses Central Avenue at the station.
-Continuing westward, the line crosses Northfield Road by Millington Elementary School before banking right and crossing Division Avenue and entering Millington station.
+Continuing westward, the line crosses Northfield Road by Millington Elementary School before curving right, crossing Division Avenue, and entering Millington station.
 At Millington, there used to be another gateless crossing on the other side of the platform, where the line will cross River Road, a small connection road between Commerce Street and Long Hill Road, but this crossing was closed off sometime around 2014-2015.